AnandMayank/Ultrasound_Image_rl/abdomen_segmentation_rl_blog_post.md

 2. Implementing a continuous action space for smoother navigation
 3. Testing on real-time ultrasound data
 4. Integrating with a robotic system for physical probe positioning
+5. Combining it with the surface that can be reconstructed from the correlated image frames using techniques like Optical Flow and Conv LSTM models which will simulate as the RGB-D camera whihc can provide the global view thus helping to know how much part of the Abdominal region has been covered .

 ## Code Repository